saiccoumar/TicTacToe/README.md

 Minimax is a very straightforward algorithm.
 Minimax aims to find the sequence of moves that minimize opponents benefit and maximize the agents benefit.
 To do this we recursively call minimize and maximize functions on each other until reaching terminal states.
 The terminal state values are evaluated by an evaluation function.
 Originally I used an evaluation function that would reward winning, penalize losing, and do nothing for a draw.
 Unfortunately this reward system led to a lot of states being equal in value, so I added a bigger reward for wins by fork and a bigger penalty for loss by fork.
 I also included alpha/beta pruning in my minimax implementation to improve efficiency.

 Minimax also had an issue where it would keep picking the exact same state at the beginning and leading to certain outcomes every time against rule based agents.
 This is because when there are tied values the max() function always picks the first instance.
 By using random choices to break ties, this makes it possible to win and lose in different ways rather than lose the same time over and over.
-This would be solved if my evaluation function was more nuanced, but minimax is already the most exhaustive algorithm I'll use in this entire project and I didn't want it to get any worse with a complex evaluation function but my minimax had a bad habit of blundering some very simple moves.
+This would be solved if my evaluation function was more nuanced as well.

+Minimax had the same strengths that combined rules agent had, but without being so predictable.
+Against humans, it actually provided a challenge and could not be exploited for vulnerabilities.
+It was also relatively inefficient because the state space it needs to search through isn't so large.

+Calculations tended to still be a little slow in the early moves.
 Let's kick it up a notch with neural networks.

 ### 8. Prediciting Wins Neural Network
 My first approach to this was to look for a public tic tac toe dataset and work from there.
 I found the 1991 UCI dataset to be the most popular dataset: https://archive.ics.uci.edu/dataset/101/tic+tac+toe+endgame.
 This dataset has an endgame board state and a value associated that tells you whether the game is "positive" (player is winning) or "negative".